Matthiasclee/VisionTest/readme.md

 # VisionTest

 ### Calibration
-Open up the `js/settings.js` file, and change the value of the return in the `sizeOf10()` function until the letters in the `20/10` chart in fullscreen mode are exactly 0.5 CM tall.
+Open up `index.html`, and enter fullscreen mode with `f`.
+Enable the pixel counter with `@`.
+Now use the `+` and `-` keys to change the size of the text until the letters in the 20/10 line are exactly 0.5 CM tall.
-Then do `v*(r/20)` where `r` is the length someone will be sitting from the monitor, and `v` is the value you have in `settings.js`, and set the value in `settings.js` to the result of that.
+Then do `v*(r/20)` where `r` is the length someone will be sitting from the monitor, and `v` is the number in the pixel counter, and set the value in `settings.js` to the result of that.

 ### Other settings